learn-co-curriculum/project-mode-ideas/README.md

 * Wake Up Morning Texts / Email
   * A morning text/email with what you need to do know for today.
 * Increase Your Twitter Following
+  * Pretty much, you would be building a free version of [Refollow](http://re-follow.com/).
   * Based on content of a user's tweets and the people who already follow that user, this software would recommend other Twitter uses for the user to follow who would be more likely to follow back.
-It would suggest a list of users to unfollow because they're not following back, and it would suggest a list of users to unfollow because they're following and tend to continue following, whether or whether not the users they follow follow-back.
+  * It would also suggest a list of users to unfollow because they're not following back.
+  * Finally, it would suggest a list of users to unfollow because they're following and tend to continue following, whether or whether not the users they follow follow-back.
 * Scrapebook CMS
   * Create a scrapebook timecapsule where you create a vignette of data and get it emailed to you.
 * Seasonal Ingredient Recipe Suggestor
   * Self-explanatory

 ### Data Visualization

 * Maps that show social program enrollment data, such as [Slate's article on food stamps](http://www.slate.com/articles/news_and_politics/map_of_the_week/2013/04/food_stamp_recipients_by_county_an_interactive_tool_showing_local_snap_data.html) and [D3 visualization of food stamps by state](http://bl.ocks.org/NPashaP/a74faf20b492ad377312).
+For some D3 inspiration, take a look at [some examples](https://github.com/mbostock/d3/wiki/Gallery).
 * Map that shows school statistics, such as SAT score, funding, dropout rates, etc. by country/state/county/etc.

 ### Developer-Specific

 * Gitabarotors
   * Show via commits who and through what projects you've worked on with people.
 * Big O calculutor
   * Read more about Big-O Notation [here](http://en.wikipedia.org/wiki/Big_O_notation).
+* Hack Hacker News
+  * Analyze which users on Hacker News are the most popular
+* Visualization of who is committing code around the world
+  * Along the lines of [GitHubBub](http://githubbub.com/).

 ### Flatiron Software

 * Flatiron GitHub Pull Request Solari Dashboard via GitHub API hooks
   * See Fog Creek's example [here](https://github.com/FogCreek/solari-board)
   * Would display on TV screens for subsequent semesters.